Why Do We Perform Qurbani Today?

 “And the camels and cattle We have appointed for you as among the symbols of Allah; for you therein is good.
 So mention the name of Allah upon them when lined up [for sacrifice]; and when they are [lifeless] on their sides, then eat from them and feed the needy and the beggar.
 Thus have We subjected them to you that you may be grateful.”

-Today, Muslims around the world perform Qurbani every year to commemorate Prophet Ibrahim’s (AS) sacrifice and honour his utter devotion to Allah (SWT) and seek nearness with Allah (SWT).
+Muslims around the world perform Qurbani every year to commemorate Prophet Ibrahim’s (AS) sacrifice, to honour his utter devotion to Allah (SWT) and to seek nearness with Allah (SWT).

 You can find out more about Qurbani here or, alternatively, discover the answers to some of the most frequently asked questions around Qurbani.